cpu64/openwrt-auth-server/README.md

 # Login Server

+This project serves as a **Single Sign-On (SSO)** and **user management** platform for OpenWRT routers.
+It allows administrators to add users, add routers, and assign routers to users via a secure web interface.
+Routers authenticate users against centrally managed credentials.
 This project provides a web-based interface for managing users and assigning routers.

-It is designed to run inside a Docker container.
+---

 ## 🚀 Running the Server